 As normal as a thirty-three-year-old-self-obsessed-introvert-workaholic can be.

 She sighed, flopped to the end of the bed and began to pet her dog, Sagan.
 The three-year-old black Labrador retriever wagged his tail and rolled over so he could have his belly rubbed.
 She indulged him for several minutes while she let her mind wander.
+The memory of her parents came to her, along with a sense of melancholy.

 Stephanie eventually rose from her bed and pulled on some sweat pants and a long shirt.
 “Hypatia, open the window please,” she said to her house system.